Phew. The interview's over. Now what?

-You may just want to find the nearest couch and collapse, but don't - not yet.
-You still have work to do.
-You have to follow up.
+You may just want to find the nearest couch and collapse — but don't actually.
+You still have work to do because now you have to follow up with your interviewers.
 Amanda Augustine, a career-advice expert for TopResume, shared some key interview follow-up tips with Business Insider.

 Even before you leave the building, gather business cards from each interviewer.
-You'll need all that contact info to reach out to anyone from the company after the interview.
+You'll need all that contact information when you go to reach out to your interviewers and anyone else from the company after the interview.

-Send a customized thank-you to each interviewer within 24 hours of the interview.
-It will catch their attention, and will keep your candidacy top-of-mind when it arrives a few days after the interview.
+Send a customized thank-you letter or email to each interviewer within 24 hours of the interview.
+It will catch their attention and will keep your candidacy at the top of their minds when it arrives a few days after the interview.

-When it comes to interviews and the job search, LinkedIn is your best friend.
+When it comes to interviews and the job search in general, LinkedIn is your best friend.
 Send a tailored connection request a day or two after you email your thank-you note.
 Your personal message doesn't have to be long.
 You only have 300 characters, so simply express your gratitude for their time and your interest in the role.

 Make sure your subsequent follow-ups match the employer's timeline for making a hiring decision.
-There's a fine line between enthusiastic and annoying.
-You never want to appear confrontational or desperate.
+There's a fine line between enthusiastic and annoying, and you never want to appear confrontational or desperate.
 Follow up approximately one week after you send your thank-you note, assuming you haven't heard back.

 Remember, how you handle the post-interview process is just as important as how you performed during the actual interview.
-I know clients who point-blank were told they didn't get the job because they didn't follow up after the interview.
+I know clients who were told they didn't get the job simply because they didn't follow up after the interview.
 Don't be that person, and instead take the necessary post-interview steps to success by following up after the interview.